 Functional Laterality and L2 Lexical Tone Acquisition

 During acquisition of tonal second languages (L2s), the locus of lexical tone processing in the brain shifts leftward.
-Gesture conveying the conceptual metaphor underlying pitch (up = high, down = low) facilitates L2 acquisition of lexical tone.
-At present, however, it is unclear whether these gestures expedite the leftward shift in functional laterality as well as whether it is the gesture itself or its motion that expedites acquisition of L2 lexical tone.
-To address these questions, we are using fNIRS and EEG to examine the impact of pitch gesture and equivalent dot motion on the neural substrates of lexical tone processing.
+Gesture conveying lexical tone contours that is based on the conceptual metaphor underlying pitch (up = high, down = low) facilitates L2 acquisition of lexical tone.
+At present, however, it is unclear whether these gestures expedite the leftward shift in functional laterality, and it is also unclear whether it is the gesture itself or its motion that expedites acquisition of L2 lexical tone.
+To address these questions, we are using fNIRS and ERPs to examine the impact of gestures conveying lexical tone contours and equivalent dot motion on the neural substrates of L2 lexical tone processing.
 In particular, this project addresses the following questions:

-- Does pitch gesture enhance L2 lexical tone acquisition more effectively than equivalent dot motion?
+- Do gestures conveying lexical tone contours enhance L2 lexical tone acquisition more effectively than equivalent dot motion?

-- How do pitch gesture and equivalent dot motion affect the leftward shift in functional laterality accompanying successful L2 lexical tone acquisition?
+- How do gestures conveying lexical tone contours and equivalent dot motion affect the leftward shift in functional laterality accompanying successful L2 lexical tone acquisition?

-- How are the neural substrates of multimodal integration of lexical tones and their static visual representations affected by pitch gesture and dot motion, as evidenced by the N400 event-related potential and activity in posterior superior temporal sulcus?
+- How are the neural substrates of multimodal integration of lexical tones and static visual representations of their contours affected by gestures conveying lexical tone contours and equivalent dot motion, as evidenced by the N400 event-related potential and activity in posterior superior temporal sulcus?

 Neural Substrates of Contextual Vocabulary Comprehension